planetrobbie/www.yet.org/content/posts/2014-09-18-nsxv-troubleshooting.md

 	22:43:45.922674 IP 192.168.2.20.8080 > 172.16.16.1.17773: Flags [F.], seq 4434, ack 101, win 457, length 0
 	22:43:45.922842 IP 172.16.16.1.17773 > 192.168.2.20.8080: Flags [.], ack 1, win 1825, options [nop,nop,sack 1 {4381:4434}], length 0

-You can use the same filtering syntax as the one used by tcpdump, for example :
+You can use the same filtering syntax as the one used by [tcpdump](http://www.wains.be/pub/networking/tcpdump_advanced_filters.txt), for example :

 	debug packet display interface vNic_0 icmp

+If you have multiple words for your filter, just add underscore between them

+	debug packet display interface vNic_0 dst_port_443

 ### Logs